zenvin-dev/UnitySettingsFramework/README.md

 ## 6. Saving and Loading Setting values
 Settings can be serialized in any number of ways.
-The Framework uses the included `ISerializer<T>` and `ISerializable<T>` interfaces to facilitate a most abstract approach to this.
+The Framework uses the `ISerializer<T>` and `ISerializable<T>` interfaces to facilitate a most abstract approach to this.
 You can have a look at the included [JSON](./Runtime/Framework/Serialization/JSON/) and [binary](./Runtime/Framework/Serialization/Binary/) serializers to get an idea of how to implement `ISerializer<T>`, and check out any of the [built-in Setting types](./Runtime/Framework/Settings/) to see, how `ISerializable<T>` may be implemented. \
 See below for a more in-depth explanation.

 ### Serialization